Digital supply networks

 - Proactive risk mitigation.
 Increased transparency demands proactive assessment of risks and fast response to customer demands.

-Deloitte thought leadership on Digital Supply Networks
+Explore Deloitte Thought Leadership on Digital Supply Networks

-The rise of the digital supply network: Industry 4.0 enables the digital transformation of supply chains
+|The rise of the digital supply network: Industry 4.0 enables the digital transformation of supply chains

 Industry 4.0, the fourth industrial revolution, is characterized by new technologies that blur the lines between physical and digital worlds—driving real-time access to new and existing data sources.
 This digital revolution is likely changing the way products are designed, created, and delivered to customers—and it has tremendous implications for the supply chain.

-The future of procurement in the age of Digital Supply Networks
+|The future of procurement in the age of Digital Supply Networks

 Over the past two decades, the main mission of procurement has broadened from cost leadership and assurance of supply to strategic insights for decision making.
 Disruptive technologies—mobile computing and the cloud, constant connectivity, and sensors that enable devices and machines to form the internet of things—are now paving the way for new applications and capabilities across the supply chain that will enable procurement to offer even more strategic value.